PCMDI/pcmdi.github.io/projects/cloud_feedbacks/index.md

 <ul>

 <li>Ceppi, P., F. Brient, M. D. Zelinka, and D. L. Hartmann, 2017: <a href="https://climatemodeling.science.energy.gov/research-highlights/review-cloud-feedbacks-climate-models" rel="nofollow" target="_blank">Review of Cloud Feedbacks in Climate Models</a></li>

+<li>DeAngelis, A. M., X. Qu, and A. Hall, 2017: <a href="https://climatemodeling.science.energy.gov/research-highlights/model-spread-fast-response-global-precipitation" rel="nofollow" target="_blank">Model Spread in the Fast Response of Global Precipitation</a></li>

 <li>Klein, S. A., A. Hall, J. R. Norris, and R. Pincus, 2017:  <a href="https://climatemodeling.science.energy.gov/research-highlights/observations-indicate-low-cloud-feedback-positive" rel="nofollow" target="_blank">Observations Indicate that the Low-Cloud Feedback is Positive</a></li>